jesstelford/many-small-components-sydjs-20180117/index.md

   - Infrastructure
   - Building
   - Testing, etc

----

-> Build to replace, not extend

-&nbsp;

-> Eliminate all humans

-.attribution[Domain Tech Principles]

-???

-- From Lesson #4
 - API contracts, etc
 - Automate all the things
 - Lesson #3 "Everything Component"